 Configuration on UCMs

-Under Value-added Feature 🡪 QueueMetrics on each UCM, set the Partition field to the same value as the servername configured on QueueMetrics, then disable/enable the configuration to take effect.
+Under Other Features 🡪 QueueMetrics on each UCM, set the Partition field to the same value as the servername configured on QueueMetrics, then disable/enable the configuration to take effect.